-Long and short stitch is by far the best filling in stitch for embroidery.
+Long and short stitch is by far the best filling-in stitch for embroidery.
 It is also known as the brick stitch because of the layering pattern created by this stitch.
-Long and short stitch is the stitch of choice for thread painting and silk shading.
-It enables the embroidery artist to create beautiful filled in designs and use variegated thread to its greatest potential.
+Long and short embroidery stitch is the stitch of choice for thread painting and silk shading.
+It enables the embroidery artist to create beautiful, filled-in designs and use variegated thread to its greatest potential.

 You will need

 - Embroidery hoop.
 This keeps your fabric taut and prevents puckers and wrinkles from forming from tight threads.